mdpy-dev/mdpy-doc/site/html/_sources/theory_behind_mdpy/unit_system.rst.txt

    * - Charge
      - coulomb
      - e
-     - :math:`1.60\times10^{-19}`
+     - :math:`6.24\times10^{18}`
    * - Amount of substance
      - mol
      - mol
      - :math:`1`

-The other unit like energy and force are derived from the multiplation and division of the basic unit.
+Other units, such as energy and force, are derived from the multiplication and division of the basic units.

 .. tip::
     To get more information of unit system of MDPy, check tutorial: :doc:`../tutorial/unit`